One, Three, Five – Stop or carry on?

 The use of Qualifying Earnings is one of the key problems.
 For low earners it makes a large proportion of earnings non pensionable.
 For high earners, it caps off earnings and doesn’t track salary progression.
 I would far prefer basic pay arrangements as a base, with some underpin against percentage of total earnings.

-This has come out slightly as a stream of consciousness, however every time I think of one thing it points to another.
+This has come out slightly as a string of consciousness, however every time I think of one thing it points to another.
 So, what would I like to see:

 - Financial education taught at a base level at schools;

 - Contributions based on total earnings, or at least a high percentage of it;